[4 Steps] Django Social Login with Facebook

 • Now, activate your virtual environment.

-For Windows user, open command prompt and run the below command.
+For Windows users, open the command prompt and run the below command.

 $ cd env